-If you are adjusting an employee's social security wages or tips, Medicare wages or tips, or tax withheld for a prior year, you must file Form W-2c, Statement of Corrected Income and Tax Amounts.
-Send Copy A of the Form W-2c, together with Form W-3c, Transmittal of Corrected Income and Tax Statements, to the Social Security Administration, Data Operations Center, Wilkes-Barre, PA 18769-0001, regardless of where the original Forms W-2 were filed.
+If you are adjusting an employee's social security or Medicare wages or tips for a prior year, you must file Form W-2c, Corrected Wage and Tax Statement with Form W-3c, Transmittal of Corrected Wage and Tax Statements.

-Line 10-Adjusted total of social security and Medicare taxes.-Add line 9 to line 8 if the net adjustment on line 9 is positive (e.g., you are reporting additional taxes for a prior period).
-Subtract line 9 from line 8 if the net adjustment on line 9 is negative.
+Line 10-Adjusted total of social security and Medicare taxes.
+Add line 9 to line 8 if line 9 is positive (e.g., the net adjustment increases your tax liability).
+Subtract line 9 from line 8 if line 9 is negative.

-Line 12-Advance earned income credit (EIC) payments made to employees.-Enter advance EIC payments made to employees, if any.
+Line 12-Advance earned income credit (EIC) payments made to employees.
+Enter advance EIC payments made to employees.
 Your eligible employees may elect to receive part of the EIC as an advance payment.
 Eligible employees who have a qualifying child must give you a completed Form W-5 stating that they qualify for the EIC.
 Once the employee gives you a signed and completed Form W-5, you must make the advance EIC payments.
-The advance EIC payments made to eligible employees are generally made from withheld income tax and employee and employer social security and Medicare taxes.
+Advance EIC payments are generally made from withheld income tax and employee and employer social security and Medicare taxes.
 See section 10 of Circular E and Pub.
-596 for more information on advance EIC payments and eligibility requirements.
+596.

-If the amount of your advance EIC payments exceeds your total taxes (line 11) for the quarter, you may claim a refund of the overpayment or elect to have the credit applied to your return for the following quarter.
+If the amount of your advance EIC payments exceeds your total taxes (line 11) for the quarter, you may claim a refund of the overpayment or elect to have the credit applied to your return for the next quarter.
 Provide a statement with your return identifying the amount of excess payment(s) and the pay period(s) in which it was paid.
-See section 10 of Circular E for more details.
+See section 10 of Circular E.

-Line 15-Balance due.-You should have a balance due only if your net tax liability for the quarter (line 13) is less than \$500.
-(However, see section 11 of Circular E regarding payments made under the Accuracy of Deposits rule.)
+Line 15-Balance due.
+You do not have to pay if line 15 is under \$1.
+You should have a balance due only if your net tax liability for the quarter (line 13) is less than \$500.
+(However, see section 11 of Circular E regarding payments made under the accuracy of deposits rule).
 If line 13 is \$500 or more and you have deposited all taxes when due, the amount shown on line 15 (balance due) should be zero.
-Caution: If you fail to make required deposits at a qualified depositary and instead pay these amounts with your return, you may be subject to a penalty.
-Enter your EIN, "Form 941," and the tax period to which the payment applies on your check or money order.
+Caution: If you fail to make deposits as required and instead pay these amounts with your return, you may be subject to a penalty.

-Line 16-Overpayment.-If you deposited more than the correct amount for a quarter, you can have the overpayment refunded or applied to your next return by checking the appropriate box.
+Line 16-Overpayment.
+If you deposited more than the correct amount for a quarter, you can have the overpayment refunded or applied to your next return by checking the appropriate box.
 If you do not check either box, your overpayment will be applied to your next return.
-The IRS may apply your overpayment to any past-due tax account that we have under your EIN.
+The IRS may apply your overpayment to any past due tax account under your EIN.
+If line 16 is under \$1, we will send a refund or apply it to your next return only on written request.

-Line 17-Monthly Summary of Federal Tax Liability.-Note: This is a summary of your monthly tax liability, NOT a summary of deposits made.
-If line 13 is less than \$500, you need not complete line 17 or Schedule B (Form 941).
+Line 17-Monthly summary of Federal tax liability.

+Note: This is a summary of your monthly tax liability, not a summary of deposits made.
+If line 13 is less than \$500, do not complete line 17 or Schedule B (Form 941).

-Complete line 17 if you are qualified to deposit on a monthly basis (see section 11 of Circular E for more details on the deposit rules).
-You are a monthly depositor for the calendar year if the amount of employment and withholding tax liability accumulated during the lookback period is not more than \$50,000.
-The lookback period is defined as the four consecutive quarters ending on June 30 of the prior year.
-For 1996, the lookback period begins 07/01/94 and ends 06/30/95.
-If you accumulated more than \$50,000 during the lookback period or accumulated \$100,000 or more on any day during a month, do not complete columns (a) through (d) of line 17.
-Instead, complete and attach Schedule B (Form 941).
+Complete line 17 only if you were a monthly schedule depositor for the entire quarter (see section 11 of Circular E for details on the deposit rules).
+You are a monthly schedule depositor for the calendar year if the amount of your Form 941 taxes reported for the lookback period is not more than \$50,000.
+The lookback period is the four consecutive quarters ending on

+June 30 of the prior year.
+For 1998, the lookback period begins July 1, 1996, and ends June 30, 1997.

+Caution: If you were a semiweekly schedule depositor during any part of the quarter, do not complete columns (a) through (d) of line 17.
+Instead, complete Schedule B (Form 941).